 Riga Walking Tour Itinerary

 The walking tour covers a total distance of approximately 6.7 kilometers (4.2 miles).
 The tour starts at the Riga Central Market and terminates at Albert Street in the Art Nouveau Quarter.
 Feel free to take a break if you feel jaded along the way.
 I have included some cafes and restaurants in the map where you can take a breather and grab a bite.
-On this Riga walking tour, you will see:
+On this free Riga walking tour, you will see:

 - Riga Central Market

 - St. Peter’s Church

 - Daugava Riverfront & National Library of Latvia

 - Latvian Riflemen Monument